gyulanemeth/bluefox.email/docs/email-themes/email-theme-basics.md

 ---
 title: Email Theme Basics | bluefox.email documentation
-description: Discover how email theme basics in the bluefox.email email theme settings enable dynamic customization of email theme components.
+description: Discover how theme basics in the BlueFox Email enable dynamic customization of email themes.
 Define reusable settings for colors, text, images, and more to maintain consistency while allowing flexibility at the project level.
 head:
   - - meta
     - name: description
-      content: Discover how email theme basics in the bluefox.email email theme settings enable dynamic customization of email theme components.
+      content: Discover how theme basics in the BlueFox Email enable dynamic customization of email themes.
 Define reusable settings for colors, text, images, and more to maintain consistency while allowing flexibility at the project level.
   - - meta
     - property: og:title
       content: Email Theme Basics | bluefox.email documentation
   - - meta
     - property: og:description
-      content: Discover how email theme basics in the bluefox.email email theme settings enable dynamic customization of email theme components.
+      content: Discover how theme basics in the BlueFox Email enable dynamic customization of email themes.
 Define reusable settings for colors, text, images, and more to maintain consistency while allowing flexibility at the project level.
   - - meta
     - property: og:image
       content: https://bluefox.email/assets/docs-share.png